-Describe how the district involves school leadership in the development and implementation of turnaround plans and other school-level interventions
+Describe how the district involves school leadership in the development and implementation of turnaround plans and other school-level interventions.

 The district holds bi-monthly meetings which involve school leadership.
 During these meetings, issues related to district initiatives are discussed.
 Site based administrators provide input and feedback on issues addressed at these meetings.
 In addition, frequent electronic communication is utilized to request input on various initiatives.
-School based administrators are also involved in
+School based administrators are also involved in a.
+Employee's Name and Email Address

-Effective Leadership
+C. Effective Leadership

-District Turnaround Lead
+1. District Turnaround Lead